 Delivering the experience from an astronaut’s perspective established the credibility and authenticity of the product using the expert touch.
 It also gave life to many viewers’ dreams of seeing space.

-The Gatorade Combine: Brand Activation
+12. The Gatorade Combine: Brand Activation

-Gatorade combine is a classic implementation of a brand experiential marketing campaign that invited attendees to test their athletic skills.
+Gatorade Combine is a classic implementation of a brand experiential marketing campaign that invited attendees to test their athletic skills.
 The campaign gave attendees an experiential feel of what it would be like to try out as a professional athlete.
 The show featured jump stations, flexibility challenges, and reflex tests.
 At the end of each session, attendees could use the knowledge to improve their fitness.

-Gatorade combines real-world fitness insights and 100% accurate results to help participants improve their fitness
+Gatorade combines real-world fitness insights and 100% accurate results to help participants improve their fitness.

-Travis Scott & Fortnite: Virtual Immersive Digital Experience
+13. Travis Scott & Fortnite: Virtual Immersive Digital Experience

-Doc Mcstuffin Check-up: Brand Activation Experiential Marketing Example
+14. Doc Mcstuffin Check-up: Brand Activation Experiential Marketing Example

 Kids love role-playing; the showcase gave them an interactive way to play their favorite character and experience the show up close.

-The Budweiser Beer Garage: Digital Experiential Marketing Example
+15. The Budweiser Beer Garage: Digital Experiential Marketing Example

-Attendees wore virtual reality headsets combined with different sensory experiential elements to experience brewing their favorite beer in a 4D showcase.
+Attendees wore virtual reality headsets with different sensory experiential elements to experience brewing their favorite beer in a 4D showcase.

 The perfect campaign was a behind-the-scenes experience without the dangers of a real live tour.
 The end goal helped build credibility and familiarity with the brand’s story.

-Misereor’s “social swipe” Billboard: Brand Activation
+16. Misereor’s “Social Swipe” Billboard: Brand Activation

 The social swipe campaign invited residents to donate to a cause that Misereor supports.
 The Billboard was in public areas with a credit card scanning feature embedded.
-Participants could see static messages, and the screen display changed when they swiped their card to donate.
+Participants could see static messages; the screen display changed when they swiped their card to donate.
 The show changed to either a slice of bread representing the “fight against hunger” or tied hands free, contributing to their fight against wrongful imprisonment.

-Red Bull Stratos Stunt: Stunts
+17. Red Bull Stratos Stunt: Stunts

-Google Disney World Playground: Brand Activation & Event Marketing
+18. Google Disney World Playground: Brand Activation & Event Marketing

 The cinematic setup used detailed narrative, interactive, and animatronic technology to illustrate “the ride” experience of how Google Assistant can help manage a busy life.
-The ride playground featured a café, programming studio, device gallery, and other brand experiences from Google and partners.
+The ride playground featured a café, a programming studio, a device gallery, and other brand experiences from Google and its partners.
 At the end of the ride, attendees could see photos on a large screen, which they could copy to their mobile phones and share online.
 They could also redeem a free home hub from the online Google store.

 Selling technology is often difficult.
 The fun, interactive way allowed prospects to feel, see, and hear how technology can improve life.
 Rather than reading a boring voucher, Google delivered a walkthrough showcase.